The best ND grad filters in 2026: top-notch grads to bring bright skies under control

-Essentially, a grad filter is simply a piece of glass that's clear at one end and grey at the other.
-It's placed in front of the lens, and then by adjusting it so that the darker section of the filter covers the brighter portion of the scene, restricting the light by several f-stops and thereby ensuring an even exposure in difficult lighting conditions.
-While this effect can be replicated using HDR (taking multiple exposures and merging them in post-processing), an ND grad filter is an ideal way to get it right in camera.
+Essentially, an ND grad is a piece of glass that's clear at one end and grey at the other.
+It's placed in front of the lens, and then by adjusting it so that the darker section of the filter covers the brighter portion of the scene, it restricts the light by several f-stops, thereby ensuring an even exposure in difficult lighting conditions.
+While this effect can be replicated using HDR (taking multiple exposures and merging them in post-processing), an ND grad filter gets it right in-camera.

 Different ND grads offer different intensities of effect, which you may want to use depending on how sharp the contrast is in the scene you're capturing.
-You also have other filter options, as there are hard grads and soft grads.
-Hard grads have a sharp transition between light and dark – useful for straight, well-defined horizon lines – while soft grads transition more gradually, which works better for more cluttered scenes like cityscapes or mountains.
+You also have other filter options: hard grads and soft grads.
+Hard grads have a sharp transition between light and dark – useful for straight, well-defined horizon lines – while soft grads transition more gradually, which works better for more cluttered scenes, including cityscapes or mountains.
+Medium grads, as the name suggests, sit between the two extremes.
+There's also the reverse ND grad filter, which has a dark section across the middle that fades towards the top, and is the filter of choice for capturing sunrises and sunsets, when the sun is close to the horizon.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.